Roland09/GradientPicker_Standalone/README.md

 ## Background

 I wanted to create gradients for colorizing a Canyon I created using [World Creator](https://www.world-creator.com/).
 The terrain was then imported into Unity, the gradient applied using [MicroSplat](https://assetstore.unity.com/packages/tools/terrain/microsplat-global-texturing-96482).
-With this tool you can load an image of a mountain, drag a line along the mountain and get the color gradient of it.
+With this tool you can capture e. g. an image of a mountain, drag a line along the mountain and get the color gradient of it.

 ## Usage